observablehq/framework/docs/javascript/imports.md

 ## URL imports

 Lastly, you can import a JavaScript file from an arbitrary URL.
-This is useful for loading a library at runtime, say for an analytics script that isn’t published to a package registry or version-controlled.
+This is useful for loading a library at runtime, say for an analytics script that isn’t published to a package registry and isn’t version-controlled.

-The `npm:canvas-confetti` import above is approximately equivalent to:
+The `npm:canvas-confetti` import above is approximately equivalent to importing from jsDelivr using `/+esm`:

 ```js run=false
 import confetti from "https://cdn.jsdelivr.net/npm/canvas-confetti/+esm";
 ```

 Unlike `npm:` and `node_modules` imports, imports from remote URLs will not be self-hosted; the module will be fetched from the remove server at runtime.
-Use this feature with caution, as it introduces security risks and may degrade performance.
+Use URL imports with caution as they are less secure and may degrade performance.

 ## Dynamic imports

-[Import expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) are also supported.
-Use dynamic imports to load a library lazily, say when a user clicks a button.
+Dynamic imports, also known as [*import expressions*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import), can be used to load a library lazily, say when a user clicks a button.
+This can improve performance if the library is not needed to render content that is visible on page load.
 Unlike static imports, dynamic imports are not [preloaded](#module-preloads).

 ```js run=false
 const {default: confetti} = await import("npm:canvas-confetti");
 ```

-Framework only resolves statically-analyzable imports, as when the `import` function is passed a single string literal.
-Dynamic imports are primarily used to load imports lazily.
-You can also use dynamic imports to load a library from a URL (in which case Framework doesn’t need to resolve the URL).
+Framework only resolves statically-analyzable dynamic imports, as when `import` is passed a single string literal.

 ## Import resolutions